c64tools

 Options

-• --screen-output/-s <SCREEN_OUTPUT_FILENAME>: the name of the file to write the screen to
+• --screen-output/-S <SCREEN_OUTPUT_FILENAME>: the name of the file to save the screen to

-• --charset-output/-c <CHARSET_OUTPUT_FILENAME>: the name of the file to write the charset
+• --charset-output/-C <CHARSET_OUTPUT_FILENAME>: the name of the file to save the charset to

 Examples